lollisjacob/lollisjacob.github.io/_pages/about.md

 <details>
   <summary><b>Abstract</b></summary>
-<i>The professionalization of American state legislatures is among the most consequential in-
+<i>The professionalization of American state legislatures is among the most consequential institutional reforms in legislative politics.
+Yet a core tension persists: citizens disapprove of professionalized legislatures even though these chambers possess capacity-enhancing re-
-stitutional reforms in legislative politics.
-Yet a core tension persists: citizens disapprove of professionalized legislatures even though these chambers possess capacity-enhancing re- sources—such as staff support, higher salaries, and longer sessions—that may improve rep- resentation.
-We offer one explanation for this disapproval: citizens perceive professional leg- islatures as dominated by white-collar legislators.
+sources—such as staff support, higher salaries, and longer sessions—that may improve representation.
+We offer one explanation for this disapproval: citizens perceive professional legislatures as dominated by white-collar legislators.
 We argue that opposition to professional legislatures stems, in part, from skepticism toward white-collar government.
-Evidence from a preregistered conjoint experiment and observational analyses using the Cooperative Elec- tion Study (CES) supports this claim.
+Evidence from a preregistered conjoint experiment and observational analyses using the Cooperative Election Study (CES) supports this claim.
 Respondents associate legislative professionalism with a legislature primarily composed of white-collar lawmakers, whom they do not believe will govern in ways that benefit people like them or society more broadly.
 These findings suggest that public opposition to legislative professionalism likely reflects a rejection of white-collar government rather than the institutional features of professionalization.  </i>
 </details>

 ---